 How has UK commercial property performed since the Brexit vote?

 The performance since the referendum in June 2016 has been mixed but, looking at the overall picture, it is clear the vote to Leave has had a detrimental impact on UK commercial property.
 Construction has started to decline, the growth in rent has significantly slowed and while valuations have largely held up, there are still fears of a Brexit-fuelled crash around the corner.
+Our construction is something very import for our business, that’s why we always hire this construction material supplier in hartford county ct.

 UK commercial property rental growth slows